Frequently Asked Questions

 For Saturday markets, set up is from 9am.
 Access to the venue earlier than that unlikely and at management’s discretion depending on insurance obligations.

-For Sunday markets, set up is from 7.30am.
+For Sunday markets, set up is from 8am (Mathers Hall) and 12.15pm (St James Hall).
 Access to the venue earlier than that unlikely and at management’s discretion depending on insurance obligations.

 All stalls are set on the floor plan againts yout choice from the select your stall service (during the booking process) before market day so there’s no need to come early to grapple for what you consider to be ‘the best spot’.